caciano4/GO/README.md

 - Class Eight - How to handle exceptions in this languages and deal a file
 - Class nine - how to utilize pointers to objects and functions
 - Class ten - A bit more about pointers in structures and functions
-- Class eleventh - Creating a simple monitor HTTP // This way I can expose a file of a especific directory
+- Class eleventh
+  - Creating a simple monitor HTTP // This way I can expose a file of a especific directory
+  - Created a authentication of the shared Directory Service
+- Class Twelveth -

 ## Getting Started